Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Arizona State Stats and Trends

-- Arizona State has hit the over in 50% of its opportunities this season (five times in 10 games with a set point total).
+- Arizona State's games this year have hit the over on five of 10 set point totals (50%).

-- Arizona State is 4-5 against the spread and 8-3 overall in games when it puts up more than 16.4 points.
+- When Arizona State records more than 16.4 points, it is 4-5 against the spread and 8-3 overall.

 - The Sun Devils average 401.3 yards per game, 160.5 more yards than the 240.8 the Badgers give up.

-- In games that Arizona State totals over 240.8 yards, the team is 4-6 against the spread and 8-4 overall.
+- Arizona State is 4-6 against the spread and 8-4 overall when the team totals over 240.8 yards.

-- This season the Sun Devils have 21 turnovers, one fewer than the Badgers have takeaways (22).
+- This year the Sun Devils have 21 turnovers, one fewer than the Badgers have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.